aafrin-ansari/dac-01/JS String, Array, Numbers/Day2.md

 Que10.
 Declare a string having a 10 digit mobile number.
-Wwrite a function whose  job is to check if it has 10 digits or not.
+Write a function whose  job is to check if it has 10 digits or not.

 Que11.